FEP Material (fluorinated ethylene propylene)

 FEP is less resistant to wear, traction and creep than other fluorinated plastics.
 However, it is chemically inert with a low dielectric constant.
 Highly resistant to stress cracking, This plastic has a low friction coefficient and good thermal resistance, certainly lower than PTFE and PFA, but with an ability to maintain its mechanical properties after use at extreme temperatures from -270°C to 240°C.

-UV-resistant and non-hygroscopic with a moisture absorption of less than 0.01%, FEP is mainly used in the manufacture of pipes and equipment.
+Non-hygroscopic with a moisture absorption of less than 0.01%, FEP is mainly used in the manufacture of pipes and equipment.
 Cable protection in aeronautics also requires the specific characteristics of this material.
 The manufacture of parts requiring a high degree of sealing, such as seals, also uses this type of thermoplastic.

 Do you need more information?
 Contact us!

 Our other materials